normanlove/PicoPanel/README.md

 to porivde usb power whilst the PC is off then you can power this from your motherboard easily, if not then an external solution will need to be provided.

+You can view a short video of PicoPanel operating here - https://www.youtube.com/shorts/cYf7eWVLETs

 Hardware Needed

 Raspberry Pi Pico WH/Pico2 WH - https://thepihut.com/products/raspberry-pi-pico-w?srsltid=AfmBOopHFCOey5r9MEC8z6exq6pL8QwCFH5AHIJgByZxxQt8hs8o0ljc&variant=41952994787523